-High levels of cholesterol in the blood causes a health risk.
+High levels of cholesterol in the blood cause a health risk.
 This is because cholesterol can leave deposits on the artery walls, and these deposits can lead to atherosclerosis.
-Fatty streaks form within the arteries, and blood clots form along these injuries.
+Fatty streaks form within the arteries and blood clots form along these injuries.
 The blood clots and plaque restrict the flow of blood, which causes a rise in blood pressure.
-Further damage can be caused by the higher blood pressure, and eventually a blood clot can block the blood flow, causing a stroke or heart attack.
+Further damage can be caused by the higher blood pressure, and eventually, a blood clot can block the blood flow, causing a stroke or heart attack.

 What are the Healthy and Bad Levels?